ligadata-shilpa/Kamanja/trunk/MetadataAPI/src/test/resources/SampleAdapterMessageBindingsUnitTests.md

 }

-	$KAMANJA_HOME/bin/kamanja $apiConfigProperties add adaptermessagebinding FROMSTRING '{"AdapterName": "kafkaAdapterOutput2", "MessageNames": ["com.botanical.csv.emailmsg"], "Serializer": "com.ligadata.kamanja.serializer.delimitedserdeser", "Options": {"lineDelimiter": "\r\n", "fieldDelimiter": ",", "produceHeader": true, "alwaysQuoteFields": false } }'
+	$KAMANJA_HOME/bin/kamanja $apiConfigProperties add adaptermessagebinding FROMSTRING '{"AdapterName": "kafkaAdapterOutput2", "MessageNames": ["com.botanical.csv.emailmsg"], "Serializer": "com.ligadata.kamanja.serializer.csvserdeser", "Options": {"lineDelimiter": "\r\n", "fieldDelimiter": ",", "produceHeader": true, "alwaysQuoteFields": false } }'

-This output adapter uses the delimitedserdeser (CSV for short) builtin adapter, but notice too that there are two messages mentioned in the MessageNames key value.
+This output adapter uses the csvserdeser (CSV for short) builtin adapter, but notice too that there are two messages mentioned in the MessageNames key value.
 What actually happens is that binding metadata is built for each adapter/message/serializer combination.
 Think of this as a short hand.

 If the key for the message is "MessageName", then only message name is given.
 If "MessageNames" (plural), an array of names is expected.